-Note: We can use application .properties file also to do the same thing.
+Note: We can use the application .properties file also to do the same thing.

 The Client-Side configurations and code:

-Spring cloud starter brings in the basic spring cloud dependencies and this is the only dependencies we need on the client-side.
+Spring cloud starter brings in the basic spring cloud dependencies and these are the only dependencies we need on the client-side.

 Next, there are 2 properties that we need to configure as soon as the server starts up.
 These two properties are the name of our application and the location of the config server.